Cathedral of the Assumption, Carlow: History

 The foundation stone of the cathedral was laid on 18 March 1828 by Bishop James Doyle.
 The Cathedral of the Assumption is the second oldest Roman Catholic cathedral built in Ireland, after the Cathedral of the Most Holy Trinity, Waterford, built in 1793; building commenced on the cathedral 7 April 1828.

 When the cathedral was completed in 1833, the old church built by Dean Staunton was demolished, although part of the transept wall was retained.
 The cathedral was dedicated by Bishop Doyle on 1 Dec.
 1833; and consecrated by Bishop Matthew Cullen on 30 November 1933.
+The construction cost £9000.
 Vestments worn at the dedication by the celebrant, deacon, and subdeacon were made by the Presentation Sisters.

 Bishop Doyle died in 1834 at the age of 48 and was interred before the high altar.
-A monument to Bishop Doyle was placed in the cathedral in 1840.
+A monument to Bishop Doyle was placed in the cathedral in 1840, by John Hogan of Tallow, County Waterford.
+The Holy Family Group, beside the Marion altar, is also attributed to Hogan.

 A parishioner took action in the Supreme Court against the Cathedral Administrator, Father John Byrne, and the trustees of the Diocese of Kildare and Leighlin in 1996 to prevent the re-ordering of the interior in line with the changes recommended by the Second Vatican Council.
 The action was unsuccessful and the changes, including the removal of the altar rails and pulpit, went ahead.
-The cathedral was rededicated on 22 June 1997.
+The cathedral was rededicated on 22 June 1997 by Bishop Laurence Ryan.

 The 2013 Christmas Eve mass was broadcast on RTÉ and the Christmas Day Eurovision mass celebrated by Bishop Denis Nulty was broadcast to Europe from the cathedral.
 The 2003 Easter ceremonies were broadcast to Europe from Carlow as well.

 Ahead of the World Meeting of Families 2018 in Dublin, Cardinal Peter Turkson from Ghana was announced as homilist at the opening ceremony at this cathedral.